aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-fungible-asset.md

 #### Step 4.3.1: Initializing "FACoin" metadata object

-After publish the module to the Aptos blockchain, the entity that published that coin type should initialize a metadata object describing the information about this FA:
+After publishing the module to the Aptos blockchain, the entity that published that coin type should initialize a metadata object describing the information about this FA:

 ```rust title="fa_coin.move snippet"
 :!: static/move-examples/fungible_asset/fa_coin/sources/FACoin.move initialize